proeminencia/aurorahell_docs/terms-of-service.md

 - You must not attempt to exploit, abuse, or modify the Bot in any unauthorized way.

 ## 2. Data Collection
+The bot may store the following data:
-- The Bot may store your Discord user ID, username, and usage data.
+- Your Discord user ID and username
+- Server ID and server name (where the Bot is used)
+- Usage data related to commands and interactions with the Bot

-- This is used for moderation and functionality purposes, including preventing abuse.
+This information is used for moderation and functionality purposes, including preventing abuse.

 ## 3. Restrictions
 - The developer reserves the right to block access to users at any time.